gsferreira/gsferreira.github.com/src/archive/2022/how-dry-can-damage-your-tests/index.md

 featured_image: /images/archive/testing/dry-tests-bad-result.png
 ---

 Don't Repeat Yourself (DRY) is likely the most famous principle in software development.
 The first thing you learn to optimize your code is to avoid duplication.
-As the saying goes, duplication is the root of all evil 😈. **Too many, this is DRY in a nutshell.
+As the saying goes, duplication is the root of all evil 😈. **To many this is DRY in a nutshell.
 Exterminate anything that looks like a clone.
 And that is how you destroy your test readability.** And I will show you how so you can keep an eye on it.

 The DRY principle is more nuanced than it looks.
 It's like wine 🍷.
 Many drink wine, but only a few can spot Wood flavors there.